webmin/authentic-theme/README.md

 Theme has configurable options, that are located in `Webmin->Webmin Configuration->Webmin Themes`.
 There as well, you can set custom _logos_, _styles_ and _scripts_.

 ####How do I make the theme load faster?
 _Webmin_ has in-built option to compress static files.
-It's possible to enable this feature by going to `Webmin->Webmin Configuration->Web Server Options` and setting correlated option to `Use pre-compressed file and compress dynamically`.
+It's possible to enable this feature by going to `Webmin->Webmin Configuration->Web Server Options` and setting _Gzip compress static files_ option to _Use pre-compressed file and compress dynamically_.

 ###Troubleshoot
 1. Automatic updates notification feature doesn't work or `Can't locate Net/SSLeay.pm in ..)`<br>